Stephen Silver

 Stephen Silver (born August 30, 1972) is a British artist, cartoonist and character designer.
-He is best known as the lead character designer for animated series such as Kim Possible and Danny Phantom.
+He is best known as the lead character designer for animated series such as Clerks: The Animated Series (2000), Kim Possible (2002-2007) and Danny Phantom (2004-2007).

 History

 Silver started his professional career by drawing caricatures at amusement parks in 1992.
 He worked for clothing company No Fear in 1996, before he got his first job in animation at Warner Bros.
 Animation in 1997.